Recognizing bedbug bites – symptoms, differences, and what to do now

 Bed bugs are nocturnal parasites that feed on human blood.

-An infestation often goes unnoticed for a long time because bed bugs hide in cracks, seams and furniture during the day.
+An infestation often remains unnoticed for a long time because bed bugs hide during the day in cracks, seams, and furniture.

 Only their bite marks on the skin provide clues to a possible problem.

-The sooner a suspicion is detected, the easier it is to contain an infestation – before the insects multiply rapidly.
+The sooner a suspicion is recognized, the easier it is to contain an infestation – before the insects multiply heavily.

-Bed bugs usually bite several times in quick succession to find the best blood source.
+Bed bugs usually bite multiple times in quick succession to find the best blood source.

 This creates typical bite patterns on the skin:

-• Several small red dots in a row or group
+• Several small red dots in a row or cluster

-• Slight swelling or redness around the puncture site
+• Mild swelling or redness around the bite

-• Itching that may worsen over several hours or days
+• Itching that can intensify over several hours or days

-• Frequently affected: arms, shoulders, neck, back, legs
+• Commonly affected: arms, shoulders, neck, back, legs

-The bites themselves are painless because bed bugs release a mild anesthetic when they bite.
+The bites themselves are painless because bed bugs release a mild anesthetic when biting.

 The itching only occurs after waking up or hours later.

-Because many skin reactions look similar, bed bug infestations are often confused with mosquitoes or fleas.
+Since many skin reactions look similar, a bedbug infestation is often mistaken for mosquitoes or fleas.

 These differences help with classification:

-Multiple bites in a row or group (“bedbug trail”)
+Multiple bites in a row or cluster ("bedbug trail")

 Location on the body